solinium/r-a-d.io-cli/README.md

 ```

 ### Issues
 You may notice the timer jumping frequently.
 That's because by default API requests are being sent every 5 seconds, so it is likely that either your connection or r/a/dio is being slow.
-You can call radiocli with the -t option to specify how often it updates.
+You can call radiocli with the -u option to specify how often it updates.
 Example:

-`radiocli -t 10`
+`radiocli -u 10`

 This would update the timer every 10 seconds instead of the default 5.